-- Organization culture goes a long way in creating the brand image of the organization.
+- Organizational culture goes a long way in creating the brand image of the organization.
 The work culture gives an identity to the organization.
-In other words, an organization is known by its culture.
+In other words, an organization is known for its culture.

-- The culture shapes the way employees interact at their workplace.
-A healthy culture encourages the employees to stay motivated and loyal towards the management.
-Additionally, the work culture promotes healthy relationship amongst the employees.
-It also goes a long way in promoting healthy competition at the workplace.
-It is the culture of the workplace which actually motivates the employees to perform.
+- Culture shapes the way employees interact with their workplace.
+A healthy culture encourages employees to stay motivated and loyal to management.
+Additionally, the work culture promotes healthy relationships amongst the employees.
+It also goes a long way in promoting healthy competition in the workplace.
+It is the culture of the workplace that actually motivates the employees to perform.

 - The organization culture helps build an emotional attachment to the enterprise.
-The culture cultivates a sense of belonging and commitment towards the corporation and develops a sense of unity at the workplace.
+The culture cultivates a sense of belonging and commitment towards the corporation and develops a sense of unity in the workplace.

 - Every organization must have set guidelines for the employees to work accordingly.
-The culture of an organization represents certain predefined policies which guide the employees and give them a sense of direction at the workplace.
-Every individual is clear about his roles and responsibilities in the organization and know how to accomplish the tasks ahead of the deadlines.
-Additionally, such policies help mold positive habits into individuals which make them successful professionals.
+The culture of an organization represents certain predefined policies that guide the employees and give them a sense of direction at the workplace.
+Every individual is clear about his roles and responsibilities in the organization and know-how to accomplish the tasks ahead of the deadlines.
+Additionally, such policies help mold positive habits into individuals which makes them successful professionals.
 It is the culture of the organization which extracts the best out of each team member.

 So, to answer the question, if the reason to change is tangible – it may not be a huge task to retain the talent.
 However, if it’s the latter – the management does have a task at hand.
-Because, organization culture cannot change instantaneously.
-Nonetheless, organization culture influences all the aspects mentioned above.
+Because organizational culture cannot change instantaneously.
+Nonetheless, organizational culture influences all the aspects mentioned above.
 Organizations rewarding their employees on high performance instill a sense of satisfaction and achievement within the individuals.

 In a healthy organizational culture, managers provide ways to maintain that balance, including flexible schedules, on-site amenities and work-from-home options.
 Additionally, work cultures where company-wide goals percolate to employees of all levels, where employees are encouraged to work in collaboration and where all are given opportunities for training, new learning, growth, and promotion also have positive impacts on retention.

-Therefore, we can say there is no doubting the significance of organizational culture when it comes to engaging and retaining valuable employees.
-It is one of the important components that leaders can employ to sustain performance, build emotional connect and maintain competitive advantage.
-And hence, that is why it is considered a fundamental business strategy.
-But for now, I wish to conclude by saying that Organization Culture does play a crucial role in organizations – it is a valuable asset and a key driver for employees.
+Embee firmly believes in the significance of organizational culture when it comes to engaging and retaining valuable employees.
+It is one of the important components that our CEOs, CTOs and other leaders employ to sustain performance, build emotional connect, and maintain a competitive advantage.
+We consider it a fundamental business strategy.
+Organization Culture does play a crucial role in organizations – it is a valuable asset and a key driver for employees.